TokelPlatform/bitgo-komodo-cc-lib/README.md

 If we are willing to use the notarizations as a verified blockhash, we can reduce the number of headers required to just the headers that are in the blocks near the utxo in a specific wallet.
 As little as 10 headers would be needed to get full confirmation on a specific utxo.
 [Continue reading...](https://medium.com/@jameslee777/nspv-a-simple-approach-to-superlight-clients-leveraging-notarizations-75d7ef5a37a9)

+## What can you do with nspv-js?

+- Communicate with any chain which supports notarizations to get information on addresses, tokens, transactions, trades, etc.
+- Create tokens and nfts
+- Send tokens and nfts
+- Trade tokens and nfts

+## What are use cases for nSPV?

+- You are a ticket selling business and want to tokenize your tickets
+- You are a game developer and want to have fast seamless and inexpensive transactions within your game where users trade tokenized items.

 ### SPV technology

 [SPV technology](https://hackernoon.com/spv-proofs-explained-qd1p3r1q)